gmac/sass-thematic/README.md

 ![SassThematic](title.png)

-**A toolkit for generating customizable theme stylesheets from Sass.**
+**A framework for generating dynamic theme stylesheets from Sass.**

 ## The Problem: